Genez-io/genez-io.github.io/content/posts/10-ts-mistakes.md

   city: "New York",
 };
 ```
-In this example, a mapped type MakeReadOnly is used to make all properties of a type readonly.
+In this example, a mapped type `MakeReadOnly` is used to make all properties of a type `readonly`.
 While mapped types can be useful, excessive use of them can lead to code that is difficult to understand and maintain.

 ##### Complex Conditional Types
 ```typescript